 Night Hiking Mount Baldy: A Stupid, Awesome Idea

-At 6pm we met at the trailhead as the sun was setting.
-We were a little short on gear, so I stuffed a huge camping sleeping bag into my pack and strapped on a huge camping pad that stuck out almost a foot on each side of my pack.
+After a big meal at Chilis in Upland, we headed to the trailhead and arrived just as the sun was setting.
+We were a little short on gear, so I stuffed a huge camping sleeping bag into my pack.
+I also strapped an even bigger camping pad to my pack that stuck out almost a foot on each side.
 It looked absolutely ridiculous.
 Thank God it was dark.
 I would have been the laughingstock of the hiking community if anyone had seen this.

 At 7pm, last light was waning and we started up the trail.
-For some unexplainable reason, we moved pretty slowly up the mountain.
-And past the ski lifts at Mount Baldy Notch, some of the team started feeling the fatigue.
-The darkness seemed to cast a spell of lethargy on us.
+We moved slower up the mountain than I had expected, and three miles in, just past the ski lifts, some of the team started feeling the fatigue.
+The darkness seemed to cast a spell of lethargy over all of us.

 If I bumped it against the wall, it would throw me off balance and off the cliff.
 Game over.
 It was a puckering experience.
-I took a deep breath of relief once I reached solid ground.
+I took a deep breath of relief once I reached solid ground again.

 We made our way up the final summit push and Bec almost didn’t make it.
 She was absolutely exhausted and psychologically drained by the darkness we were hiking in.
 If she could have turned around, she would have.
 But in the pitch black, getting to the summit seemed to be the only reasonable option.

-We were all relieved when the sun came up and ended the night that seemed to go on forever.
-The hike down was uneventful and I ended up going to bed early that night to sleep off the whole thing.
+We were all relieved when the sun came up – ending the night that seemed to go on forever.
+It took about an hour for all of us to slowly come out of the insomnia hangover we were all experiencing.
+Fortunately, the weather was a balmy 65 degrees, so getting off the mountain was not too hard.
+The hike down was a slog, but otherwise uneventful.
+I ended up going to bed early that night to sleep off the whole thing.

 I’m ready for another adventure.
 Let’s come up with another stupid, awesome idea.